zamundio/boilerplate-1/language.md

 selector will so be shown on the login page and in the top bar.
 Select allowed switchable languages by setting the `allowed` parameter in `config/boilerplate/locale.php`

-When you run `php artisan vendor:publish --tag=boilerplate`, only the language files for form validation are copied for supported languages.
-Thanks to [Laravel-Lang/lang](https://github.com/Laravel-Lang/lang) package !

 [See locale.php configuration file](../configuration/locale)

 ## Add a new language